The Great Shift:

 Attention Weights (Softmax applied to scaled scores) Observe how every row perfectly sums to 1.0 (100% distribution) We propose a new simple network architec the Transfor We 0.04 0.07 0.05 0.17 0.06 0.14 0.06 0.20 0.19 | Σ=1.00 propose 0.06 0.05 0.05 0.23 0.06 0.14 0.08 0.14 0.21 | Σ=1.00 a 0.04 0.05 0.04 0.21 0.05 0.14 0.05 0.24 0.18 | Σ=1.00 new 0.11 0.10 0.06 0.12 0.12 0.11 0.19 0.04 0.15 | Σ=1.00 simple 0.03 0.04 0.03 0.22 0.04 0.14 0.07 0.13 0.28 | Σ=1.00 network 0.21 0.11 0.18 0.07 0.12 0.08 0.12 0.06 0.05 | Σ=1.00

-At Epoch 0, the Q, K, V matrices are completely random, meaning the model hallucinates gibberish.
+At Epoch 0, the Q, K, V matrices are completely random, so the model hallucinates gibberish.

-During training, these matrices are automatically adjusted to align perfectly with English grammar rules, steadily dropping the loss to zero.
+As we train, it adjusts those matrices to align perfectly with English grammar rules, dropping the loss to zero.

 ► EPOCH 0 (Untrained Model) Explanation: The weights are random.
 The model is guessing blindly.
 Loss: 5.8054 Target: propose a new simple network architecture, the Transformer Output: squeeze parsing MHA ALIGN machine SSD Peephole WFM ------------------------------------------------------------------ [Running Backpropagation...
 Fine-tuning the weights] ► EPOCH 160 Loss: 0.4844 Target: propose a new simple network architecture, the Transformer Output: propose a deep simple network architecture, the Transformer ------------------------------------------------------------------ [Running Backpropagation...
 Fine-tuning the weights] ► EPOCH 240 Loss: 0.4626 Target: propose a new simple network architecture, the Transformer Output: propose a new simple network architecture, the Transformer